tremblaythibaultl/ketcoin/README.md

-This last line is not guaranteed to work all the time (as I will not be maintaining a seed node) but you are free to start your own network is you wish to.
+This last line is not guaranteed to work all the time (as I will not be maintaining a seed node) but you are free to start your own network if you wish to.